Can copy-paste behaviour predict film taste?

 (A deleted scene from the Practical Recommender Systems book)

 Asking around, I tried to find members of each group, the ones that use the window menu to copy-paste, the ones that right-click and finally the ones that use only the keyboard.
-Then I asked them to point at which of three movies they liked more.
+Then, I asked them to point out which of the three movies they liked more.
 This was the result of my little survey:

 • <ctrl>-way = The Matrix.